 Before we get to the differences and learn about Extrinsic vs. Intrinsic motivation, let's read about them individually.

 It is the motivation that an employee feels while receiving external validation.
 It includes monetary awards, promotions, bonuses, or even a gift card.

 In this type of motivation, your employees are not directly intrigued by the task given to them.
 But, the added extrinsic reward will act as a motivator that will help them finish their job.
 Therefore, it is also called a reward-driven behavior.

 However, extrinsic motivation doesn't necessarily have to always be about rewards.
-At times, it is also about avoiding an unwanted situation.
+At times, it is also about avoiding an unwanted situation or avoiding a punishment.
 Like trying to finish everything on Friday to be able to spend the weekend stress-free.
 The fact that the employees will have to work on weekends made them complete the work ahead of time.